Veil-Project/veil-project.github.io/en/drafts/2020-02-19-Lite-Wallet-Preview.md

 In the meantime, we'll leave you with short video sneak peak of the current state of the Lite Wallet.
 Enjoy!

 **Video Preview Goes Here**

+*Gabriel Nergaard, Veil Team Member, is the design and development lead overseeing the Veil Lite Wallet team, being developed to support the coming RingCT protocol upgrade.*

 [1]: https://clipz.in/veil-change-reserve.html